staex-io/cijail/README.md

 **By default the outgoing traffic for all domain names, IP addresses and ports is blocked.**
 Cijail makes it impossible to exfiltrate the data over DNS and makes it difficult to do by other means.
-(The future versions will include H TTPS URL filter as well that would give even more granular control.)
+(The future versions will include HTTPS URL filter as well that would give even more granular control.)

 Cijail is implemented using [`seccomp`](https://man7.org/linux/man-pages/man2/seccomp.2.html) and needs [`CAP_SYS_PTRACE`](https://man7.org/linux/man-pages/man7/capabilities.7.html) privilege to read memory of the processes being traced.